Japanese occupation of West Sumatra: Rise of Sukarno

-From word of mouth and to spies, it was later found that, in Padang, Sukarno and his first wife, Inggit Garnasih, stayed at a halfway house owned by Dr. Waworuntu, a veterinarian and friend of Sukarno.
+From word of mouth and to spies, it was later found that, in Padang, Sukarno and his second wife, Inggit Garnasih, stayed at a halfway house owned by Dr. Waworuntu, a veterinarian and friend of Sukarno.
 It was from this house that Sukarno resumed his activities as a leader of the struggle.
 To the locals, he was seen as being always available, not only for political or matters of the homeland but also for simple gatherings, often accepting meal invitations from the public.
 Free from the confines of Dutch oversight, Sukarno's popularity continued to grow, as his speeches inspired people and strengthened their resolve to face the challenges ahead.
 During his travels, he was frequently accompanied by Sutan Usman Karim, also known as Suska, who at times served as his chauffeur in Padang and at other times acted as his spokesperson.
 During this time Sukarno was careful to conceal his identity and made efforts to maintain a low profile.
 When Sukarno became aware of the Japanese arrival in Padang, he was already wide awake at 4 a.m.
 Hearing a loud rumble of tracks and marching passing by Wawarontu's house, he initially mistook the sound for thunder.
 Unable to sleep, he and Waworuntu took a walk through the streets, where they witnessed cheering crowds and widespread looting by Indonesians as the Japanese had forced shops to open early.
 When Waworuntu asked Sukarno if he saw the arriving Japanese as liberators, Sukarno firmly rejected the notion, describing the Japanese actions as mere "performance" and labeling them as fascists as Sukarno knew of their brutality across occupied Asia.
 The people's jubilant response reflected the prevailing sentiment of gratitude toward the "Older Brother" (Japan) for liberating the "Younger Brother" (Indonesia).
 Many believed that independence had finally been achieved.
 To this point, conversing with Waworuntu, Sukarno was thoughtful on how he should approach the Japanese and the threat of Japan to the Indonesian people, debating which course of action should be taken as the opportunity arose.
 The historic house was destroyed in 2023 to make way for a restaurant which was in irony revealed to be a Japanese restaurant food chain, Marugame Udon.